 An electric furnace on the other hand does not use the compressor and does not provide cooling.
 Instead, it heats up metal coils like the metal wires found inside a toaster.
 The fan motor blows air across the heated coils and as the air passes through the coils it picks up heat.

-Understanding How a Heat Pump Works Means Understanding How AC Works
+To Understand How a Heat Pump Works Let’s Review How an AC Unit Works

 Contrary to what most people think, an air conditioner does not “produce” cold air – it removes heat from the air.
 As promised, I’m not going to use a bunch of AC jargon and technical language so here’s the simplified version:

 An air conditioner removes heat in the air from inside your home and blows that heat outside through the condenser.
 This explains why if you feel the air blowing out of your outdoor unit it’s warm – even hot sometimes.

 In heating mode, a heat pump is removing heat from outside and blowing it inside the home.
 Therefore, the air blowing out of your outdoor unit in the winter is cool – even sometimes cold.
 As strange as it sounds, it’s important to realize there’s always heat present in the air … even in the winter.
 Heat is a form of energy, it can’t be created or destroyed but it can be moved from one place to another.
 Moving it is where the technical part of how a heat pump works comes into play.
 For that you need to attend trade school or join our apprenticeship program!

 Bottom line: A heat pump works by using a compressor, refrigerant circuit, and fans to move heat from one place to another.

 Will a Heat Pump Save You Money on Your Heating Bill?

 If you have an old heating system or live in a modular home / mobile home, you may have resistance heat.
 Resistance heat aka strip heat or electric furnaces are the least efficient way to heat your home.
 Electric furnaces use a tremendous amount of electrical energy.